-The Company manages and operates as one reportable segment.
 The Company derives substantially all of its revenue from sales to customers in the U.S. Revenue by geography is based on billing address of the customer.
-No single country outside the U.S. accounts for more than 10% of the total revenue during the periods presented.
+International revenue accounted for less than 10% of the total revenue during the periods presented.
 Long-lived assets held outside the U.S. are immaterial.
-The table below summarizes the Company's revenue by geography:
+Following table summarizes the Company's revenue by geography: